masterpwrpuf/CavemanNPC/README.md

 * Made the buy cost of Leather 1 Silver, 25 Copper
 * Added Rokk's Club, dropped on death
 * Added a new chat dialog to the Caveman, and re-coded the chances of each line appearing, 0.1 being rare, 10 being super common
+* Killing King Slime now allows the NPC to spawn (I may move it to another boss)

 # Current Features